I bet most people would be surprised to hear that they can use their brokerage account to buy a rental property, but it’s true.

 Hard money loans can have interest rates in the double digits and have heavy upfront fees.
-Borrowing money at 1/10th the interest rate for hard money loans with no paperwork, no fees, no liens on your investment property, and no hassles, seems like a win.
+Borrowing money at a much lower interest rate for hard money loans with no paperwork, no fees, no liens on your investment property, and no hassles, seems like a win.

 And because flips are usually completed in relatively short order, you can pay back the margin account (and close out the risk of a margin call) once you have sold the property for a profit.